-Taking card payments online feels like a big step.
-When people think of e-commerce, they tend to imagine purpose-built online shopping carts.
+Taking card payments through your website feels like a big step.
+When people think of e-commerce, they imagine purpose-built online shopping carts.
 These run on advanced software that features shipping, stock management, automated tracking, product variations and more.

 Alternatives To Traditional Online Shopping Carts

 Some businesses are at the halfway point.
-They want to take payment via a website, but they don’t yet need a full-blown online store.
+They want to take payment via a website, but they don’t need a full-blown online store.
 Just because they don’t have a flashy shop does not mean their business shouldn’t take payments online.
 Is this you?

 There are many ways for customers to pay through your website without the complexity of a shopping cart.
 Some methods are achieved by changing the way you invoice, others by neatly embedding third-party services into your website.